MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/data/using-data-in-an-app.md

 ms.date: 10/11/2016
 ---

-# Using Data in an App
+# Using data in an iOS app

 The **DataAccess_Adv** sample shows a working application that allows user-input and *CRUD* (Create, Read, Update and Delete) database functionality.
 The application consists of two screens: a list and a data entry form.
 All the data access code is re-usable in iOS and Android without modification.